Measuring the Measures: Discriminative Capacity of Representational Similarity Metrics Across Model Families: Discussion

 \section{Discussion}

-Our findings highlight that representational similarity metrics differ in their ability to seperate model families.
+Our findings highlight that representational similarity metrics differ in their ability to separate model families.
 Metrics imposing stronger alignment constraints provide higher discriminability than looser measures, and non-fitting approaches show strong separation.
-These findings provide practical guidance for representation analysis: researchers should select metrics based on their discrimination goals rather than defaulting to popular choices.
+One limitation of our analysis is that we are using human intuitions to impose a desideratum for evaluating metrics: that models within the same family should cluster together and separately from models from another family.
+However, sometimes representational convergence may emerge even between models from different families.
+Nevertheless, our findings still provide practical guidance for representation analysis: researchers should select metrics based on their discrimination goals rather than defaulting to popular choices.
 More broadly, our framework offers a principled way to benchmark similarity metrics and clarify their trade-offs, paving the way for more interpretable and goal-aligned comparisons across models and between models and brains.